 Frequently Asked Questions about Capital Gains Tax

 Find answers to common questions about capital gain calculator.
-These FAQs are designed to help you understand key concepts and make informed decisions.
+Click on any question to expand the answer.

 Long-term capital gains up to ₹1.25 lakh per financial year on equity shares and equity mutual funds are completely tax-free.
 Only gains above ₹1.25 lakh are taxed at 12.5% without indexation benefit.
 STCG on equity is taxed at 20%.
 These rates, introduced in Budget 2024, remain unchanged under the Income Tax Act, 2025 for FY 2026-27 (Tax Year 2026-27).